WELCOME CURRENT HEALTH INSURANCE CLIENTS!

 For NON-Medicare clients who use MNSure, be sure to follow any special instructions sent to you direct from MNSure and/or the insurer to keep your insurance in place.

-PLEASE NOTE THAT THERE WILL BE NO IN-PERSON MEETINGS THIS FALL DUE TO COVID.
+PLEASE NOTE THAT THERE WILL BE LIMITED IN-PERSON MEETINGS THIS FALL DUE TO COVID.

 If you have had a major health change which may include expensive drugs, we may need to do a zoom meeting or telephone conference to review your situation.
 I do hold appointments open for more serious health issues (cancer, Parkinson’s, etc).